-3.3 Sustainable Agriculture Research and Education
+3.2 Sustainable Agriculture Research and Education

-The Sustainable Agriculture Research and Education (SARE) program is the pre-eminent national research and extension competitive grants program to advance a more sustainable food and farming system.
-Its mission is "to advance sustainable innovations to the whole of American agriculture."
+The mission of the SARE program is to advance sustainable innovations to the whole of American agriculture.
 Since it began in 1988, SARE has funded more than 4,000 sustainable agriculture research, education, and professional development projects across the country.
-Sharing project results is a cornerstone of the SARE program with field days, workshops, and conferences in every region and an Outreach office producing an ever-growing library of books, bulletins, online resources, as well as a vast archive of profiles of SARE grantees.
+Sharing project results is a cornerstone of the SARE program with field days, workshops, and conferences in every region and an Outreach office producing an evergrowing library of books, bulletins, online resources, as well as a vast archive of profiles of SARE grantees.

-While many SARE projects specifically address research on production methods, the program also has provided grants specifically on alternative marketing strategies, value-added production, and other projects that relate directly to local and regional food production.
+While many SARE projects specifically address research on production methods, many regions also give out grants specifically on alternative marketing strategies, value-added production, and other projects that relate directly to local and regional food production.